scotthavard92/Zendesk-Help-Center-Redirection/README.md

  1. If redirecting from a Zendesk Guide article to another Zendesk Guide article, collect both of those article IDs.
 If redirecting from a Zendesk Guide article to an external URL, collect the old Zendesk Guide ID and the external URL.

-   •The Article ID can be gathered from the URL of the article
+     • The Article ID can be gathered from the URL of the article

  2. Edit the JavaScript Snippet.